jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Laurent series.md

 - complex
 ---

 We can get something like a power series for functions even when they're only holomorphic on an annulus!
-This is another way to think about [[Complex Analysis --- math-135/notes/Meromorphic functions and singularities|meromorphic functions]].
+This is another way to think about [[Complex analysis --- math-135/notes/Meromorphic functions and singularities|meromorphic functions]].

 ##### _theorem:_ Laurent expansion